Cyber AssessValydex™by iFeelTech

 Introduction: The Evolving Threat Landscape

-As small businesses close out 2025 and look toward 2026, the cybersecurity landscape continues to shift in ways that require attention and preparation.
+The cybersecurity landscape facing small businesses in 2026 requires strategic attention and preparation across multiple threat vectors.
 The threats facing businesses with fewer than 200 employees have evolved beyond simple phishing emails and malware infections into sophisticated, automated attacks that exploit multiple vectors simultaneously.

 AI-Driven Attacks Become Standard Practice